 Our friend the television: Is cable an outdated dinosaur? #Pop Culture#cable#internet#tv March 9 | Cat Rocketship Photo by Daniel Toror, used under Creative Commons license.
 Last week I read this article on Mashable about cutting the cable cord.
 In it, they cover the results of a study in which five families replaced their cable with a "connected device" (vocab word, yo!) for a week.
 We're talking Boxee, Roku, Apple TV and Google TV, and an Xbox 360.
 A few weeks ago I had a conversation with a man pretty high up in the pecking order of a midwestern cable company.
 He was very interested in learning about how us kids watch TV.
 I explained that we'd only recently gotten cable again — because there was a deal when we moved.
 "And how did you watch TV before that?" he asked.
 We watched a lot of Hulu and Netflix.
 "When the deal's over, will you continue cable?"
 I dunno.
 Probably not.
 Related Post How to get rid of cable and watch TV online Every once in a while on Facebook or Twitter, I see a plea for help to get rid of cable and start watching TV shows...
 Read more "What would make your cable subscription more useful to you?"
 If I could just effing watch it on my computer.
 Seriously.
 Not even our local news stations stream their shows online.
 AND, my cable plan includes On Demand Streaming, but I can access content days faster online.
 I'm sure a number of you don't watch TV at all — but that will never be me.
 I love my teevee.
 When we don't have cable, we watch Netflix and Hulu, and I even have a set-up that allows me to stream Japanese daytime television (Amazing.
 Their version of Fred Willard is a trio of very young women.)
 So, I'm kind of curious — does cable feel like a dying dinosaur to you?
 Do you already own — or are you researching — a connective device?
 Do you even need one?
 Is Netflix enough for your household?
 Let's prognosticate a bit on the future of mass media.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS Carrie Anne's thrifted paradise in cookie-cutter suburbia NEXT Stretching shelf space, adding color, and stashing crafts Toggle comments [ 135 ] Join the conversation Cancel Reply Your email address will not be published.
+PREVIOUS Carrie Anne's thrifted paradise in cookie-cutter suburbia NEXT Stretching shelf space, adding color, and stashing crafts Show/Hide comments [ 135 ] Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.